 Can I File An Invokana Lawsuit?

-Any patient who was prescribed Invokana and then suffered from ketoacidosis may be eligible to file a personal injury lawsuit against the drug’s manufacturer.
+Any patient who was prescribed Invokana and then suffered from ketoacidosis or underwent an amputation may be eligible to file a personal injury lawsuit against the drug’s manufacturer.
 Attorneys are also investigating claims that Invokana may be linked to kidney failure, cardiovascular complications, and bone fractures.

 In a lawsuit, harmed patients may be able to claim damages for: